Best Things to Do in Cape Town in 7 Days

 The hike is not difficult but you should have a reasonable level of fitness and wear proper shoes because it involves some climbing at the end.
 At the top of Lion’s Head, you will be rewarded with 360° views of the city, the ocean, and Table Mountain.
 The views are truly breathtaking.
 You won’t be disappointed, I promise!

 Insider Tip: Hike up Lion’s Head at sunrise to enjoy the breathtaking views without the crowds.
-If you hike up for sunrise or sunset, I recommend doing this with a local guide for safety reasons.
-You can check out these guided hikes:
+If you plan to hike at sunrise or sunset, I recommend joining a Lion’s Head hike with a local guide for safety reasons.

 Lion's Head Hike View